arcb01/g-narrator/docs/usage.md

 > - GPU is recomended for faster inference times.

 ### Installation
-- Run the `run.bat` and let the installation follow.
+- Run the `installation.bat` and let the installation follow.

 ## How to use?
 Frist and foremost, custom key bindings must be defined.
 To do so, edit the file `config/keys.json`.
 Here there's a description of what's the role of each key.